Fliplet/fliplet-cli/docs/Data-integration-service.md

+---
+description: Fliplet Agent (Data integration service) is a command line utility to synchronize data to and from Fliplet Servers.
+---

 # Data integration service

 **Fliplet Agent (Data integration service)** is a command line utility to synchronize data to and from Fliplet Servers.